zipscene/unimodel-core/README.md

 the above example would be only a single day instead of 2 days).

 The "base" value for a time component is always the first valid point in time for that component.
+For `year`, the base point in time used is year 1.

 ### Grouping By Multiple Fields